-Course Number: CJK0112 Occupational Completion Point: C

-Police Service Aide - 110 Hours - SOC Code 13-1041

-- 14.0 Explain the community service officer's/police service aide's role, ethics, and professionalism--The student will be able to: - 14.01 Explain the Community Service Officer's/Police Service Aide's role. - 14.02 Explain ethics and professionalism. - 15.0 Demonstrate patrol procedures--The student will be able to: - 15.01 Use the telephone and police radio properly. - 15.02 Recognize the symptoms of mental illness and notify the proper authorities. - 15.03 Identify foot patrol and vehicular patrol and recognize police hazards. - 15.04 Operate a vehicle according to National Safety Council standards. - 15.05 Secure the necessary evidence, including the scientific tests and reports, in order to successfully prosecute impaired drivers. - 16.0 Demonstrate investigative report writing skills--The student will be able to: - 16.01 Comprehend the types and basic requisites of reports. - 16.02 Identify the basic steps in writing a report. - 16.03 Apply the fundamentals in writing a report. - 17.0 Conduct preliminary property crime investigations--The student will be able to: - 17.01 Apply proper methods of collecting, preserving, marking and transporting evidence. - 17.02 Process surfaces for latent fingerprints. - 17.03 Complete an evidence receipt, maintaining the chain of custody. - 17.04 Describe procedures for investigating specific property crimes. - 17.05 Demonstrate preliminary investigation of specific property crimes. - 18.0 18.0 Define the role of a the Traffic Control Officer--The student will be able to: - 18.01 Define a Traffic Control Officer (TCO) as stated in chapter 316.640(4) (a). - 18.02 List the qualifications of a traffic control officer (TCO).
+e Number: CJK0112 oational Completion Point: C Service Aide - 110 Hours - SOC Code 13-1041 14.0 Explain the community service officer's/police service aide's role, ethics, and professionalismThe student will be able to: 14.01 Explain the Community Service Officer's/Police Service Aide's role.
+14.02 Explain ethics and professionalism.
+15.0 Demonstrate patrol proceduresThe student will be able to: 15.01 Use the telephone and police radio properly.
+15.02 Recognize the symptoms of mental illness and notify the proper authorities.
+15.03 Identify foot patrol and vehicular patrol and recognize police hazards.
+15.04 Operate a vehicle according to National Safety Council standards.
+15.05 Secure the necessary evidence, including the scientific tests and reports, in order to successfully prosecute impaired drivers.
+16.0 Demonstrate investigative report writing skillsThe student will be able to: 16.01 Comprehend the types and basic requisites of reports.
+16.02 Identify the basic steps in writing a report.
+16.03 Apply the fundamentals in writing a report.
+17.0 Conduct preliminary property crime investigationsThe student will be able to: 17.01 Apply proper methods of collecting, preserving, marking and transporting evidence.
+17.02 Process surfaces for latent fingerprints.
+17.03 Complete an evidence receipt, maintaining the chain of custody.
+17.04 Describe procedures for investigating specific property crimes.
+17.05 Demonstrate preliminary investigation of specific property crimes.
+18.0 18.0 Define the role of a the Traffic Control OfficerThe student will be able to: 18.01 Define a Traffic Control Officer (TCO) as stated in chapter 316.640(4) (a).
+18.02 List the qualifications of a traffic control officer (TCO).

-8.03 Explain the responsibilities of a traffic control officer.
-8.04 List the limitations of traffic control officer.
-19.0 Define Control and Direction Concepts and ProceduresThe student will be able to: 9.01 Define "traffic control devices" according to chapter 316.003(23) 9.02 Define "traffic signals" according to chapter 316.003(24).
-9.03 Define the main objectives of traffic direction and control.
-9.04 List methods of controlling traffic.
-9.05 Identify when traffic direction and control are applicable pursuant to agency protocol.
-9.06 List equipment available to an officer for use in directing traffic.
-9.07 Evaluate a traffic situation before intervening to direct traffic.
-9.08 Identify factors that should be considered when planning to direct traffic.
-9.09 List the safety precautions that an officer should follow when directing traffic.
-9.10 Identify the correct place that an officer should stand while directing traffic.
-9.11 List basic conduct for officers directing traffic. a.
+3.03 Explain the responsibilities of a traffic control officer.
+3.04 List the limitations of traffic control officer.
+19.0 efine Control and Direction Concepts and ProceduresThe student will be able to: 0.01 Define "traffic control devices" according to chapter 316.003(23) 0.02 Define "traffic signals" according to chapter 316.003(24).
+0.03 Define the main objectives of traffic direction and control.
+0.04 List methods of controlling traffic.
+0.05 Identify when traffic direction and control are applicable pursuant to agency protocol.
+0.06 List equipment available to an officer for use in directing traffic.
+0.07 Evaluate a traffic situation before intervening to direct traffic.
+0.08 Identify factors that should be considered when planning to direct traffic.
+0.09 List the safety precautions that an officer should follow when directing traffic.
+0.10 Identify the correct place that an officer should stand while directing traffic.
+List basic conduct for officers directing traffic. a.
 Engage the attention of drivers at all times.
 1) Make eye contact with a stopped or stopping motorist.
 2) Use hand signals, such as pointing, to gain a motorist's attention. b.
 Keep your hands free. c.
 Do not engage in idle conversation. d.
 Do not smoke. e.
 Do not twirl a chain or other objects. f.
 Do not use electronic devices such as cell phones.
-9.12 Describe appropriate procedures when an emergency vehicle is approaching an intersection where an officer is directing traffic.
-9.13 Explain why voice commands are seldom used in directing traffic.
-9.14 List procedures to follow if voice commands must be used.
-9.15 List procedures to follow when assisting pedestrians across the street.
-9.16 Describe the various whistle signals to get the attention of the driver or pedestrian. a.
+0.12 Describe appropriate procedures when an emergency vehicle is approaching an intersection where an officer is directing traffic.
+0.13 Explain why voice commands are seldom used in directing traffic.
+0.14 List procedures to follow if voice commands must be used.
+0.15 List procedures to follow when assisting pedestrians across the street.
+0.16 Describe the various whistle signals to get the attention of the driver or pedestrian. a.
 One long blast for the vehicle to stop. b.
 Two short blasts for the vehicle to go.